tesseract-ocr/tessdoc/Command-Line-Usage.md

 ## Available OCR Engines in Tesseract 4

    Use `--oem 1` for LSTM, `--oem 0` for Legacy Tesseract.

-Please note that Legacy Tesseract models are only included in traineddata files from [tessdata](https://github.com/tesseract-ocr/tessdata) repo.
+   Please note that Legacy Tesseract models are included in traineddata files from [tessdata](https://github.com/tesseract-ocr/tessdata) repo only.

    `tesseract input.tiff output --oem 1 -l eng`